Document Signing Automation with GroupDocs.Signature for .NET

 {

-// Create QR code options with necessary properties
+// Create QR code options with customizable properties

 QrCodeSignOptions options = new QrCodeSignOptions("Sample Data")